basardemm/DevExpress_Items/README.md

-Various DevExpress Items used manually.
+Various DevExpress Items have been used manually.